sfence/luanti/doc/lua_api.md

       Note: changes to initial properties will only affect entities spawned afterwards, as they are only read when spawning.
 * `core.object_refs`
-    * Map of object references, indexed by active object id
+    * Map of active object references, indexed by active object id
+    * Obsolete: Use `core.objects_by_guid` instead.
+      GUIDs are strictly more useful than active object IDs.
+* `core.objects_by_guid`
+    * Map of active object references, indexed by object GUID
 * `core.luaentities`
     * Map of Lua entities, indexed by active object id
 * `core.registered_abms`